-It also provides the Board with the flexibility to incrementally adjust the fees as necessary, ensuring longterm financial stability.
+It also provides the Board with the flexibility to incrementally adjust the fees as necessary, ensuring long-term financial stability.

-The proposed fee adjustments will have a minimal financial impact on applicants and licensees while significantly enhancing the Board's ability to serve them.
+The proposed fee adjustments will have a minimal financial impact on applicants and licensees while significantly enhancing the Board's ability to protect the public and to efficiently perform its licensing duties.
 The increases are designed to be reasonable and align with fees charged by comparable regulatory boards.
-The additional revenue will be utilized to improve service delivery, ensuring that licensees receive timely and efficient support.
+The additional revenue will be utilized to improve essential services such as licensing, monitoring compliance, and investigating complaints efficiently.
+As operational costs have steadily increased due to inflation and expanded regulatory responsibilities, these adjustments will ensure that service delivery to applicants and licensees remains timely and effective.